-My empirical work focuses on education to investigate equalizing and reproductive social forces and their relationship to racial inequality.
-I am especially curious about how culture, social psychology, and emotion relate to inequality.
+My empirical work focuses on the cases of education and precarious work to investigate equalizing and reproductive social forces and their relationships to inequality.
+I study how culture, social psychology, and emotion relate to race, class, and gender inequality, such as in labor markets or in socializing organizations like schools.

 In one line of research, I use qualitative and quantitative methods to study what happens after historically marginalized students leave college, with or without a degree.
-I focus in particular on the hundreds of thousands of historically marginalized youth who start but do not complete college, yet are under-studied in stratification research.
-I examine both 1) the ideological resources Pell-eligible young adults draw upon to make sense of lived experiences of precarity after exiting higher education, as well as how these ideologies shape mobility processes and pathways, and 2) the financial consequences of attending but not completing higher education, including the role of educational debt.
+I focus on the hundreds of thousands of historically marginalized youth who start but do not complete college, yet are under-studied in stratification research.
+I examine:

-A second line of research on schools as organizations, a collaboration with Yale SOM faculty, is on-going.
+A second line of research focuses on schools as organizations, exploring sanctioning logics, policy, culture, and inequality in K-12 education.
+This ongoing collaboration with Jayanti Owens draws on in-depth interviews with 170 public school teachers nationwide.
 Please contact me to learn more.

 Payne, Sarah.
 2023.
 “Equalization or Reproduction?
 ‘Some College’ and the Social Function of Higher Education.”
 Sociology of Education 96(2):104-128 https://doi.org/10.1177/00380407221134809.*